 Where do both feral cats and stray cats go in the winter?
 Under your home, porch, or deck most likely.
 Sometimes under cars.
 They seek warmth.

 - Determine if it is a stray cat or feral by looking for a collar and/or evidence of care.
-The best-case scenario it’s a stray cat with an identification collar and can easily be coaxed out.
+In a best-case scenario, it’s a stray cat with an identification collar and can easily be coaxed out and returned to owner.

-- Predators urine such as from a coyote or fox can repel cats from the area.
+- Urine from predators, such as from a coyote or fox, can repel cats from the area.
 But perhaps before going to that extreme try orange or lemon peel, vinegar, or wet coffee grounds first.

 - Otherwise, the only other option would be to trap the cat and take the animal to the local shelter.
 Try to find one that has a trap-neuter-return (TNR) program to stop the breeding cycle or a tame and rehoming program.